USIL Corp

 Desk Research

-20% use phones as their primary means of accessing online info.
+• 20% use phones as their primary method of accessing online info.

-They seek solid, detailed arguments to justify investments in institutional activities and infrastructure.
+• They look for firm, detailed arguments to justify investments in institutional activities and infrastructure.

-85% percent express interest in investing personally and as a long-term financial support for their family and retirement.
+• 85% show interest in making personal investments as a long-term financial support for their families and retirement.

 Construction of structure

 The content map was constructed using a logical, hierarchical approach to minimize cognitive load and facilitate clear visualization of the sections.
-This served as the basis for initiating the visual design planning and its functional implementation on the website.
+This outline was the basis for initiating the visual design planning and its functional implementation on the website.

 Design

-For this project, i leaned for a standardized visual style: simple grids, well-defined sections, and seamless navigation.
-The color palette followed the guidelines of the corporate manual, adding touches of contrast that elevate the proposal without losing elegance, professionalism, or the graphic guideline.
+We opted for a standardized visual style for this project: simple grids, well-defined sections, and seamless navigation.
+The color palette followed the guidelines of the corporate manual, adding touches of contrast that elevate the proposal without losing elegance, professionalism, or graphic lines.

 The modular block structure makes everything easy to scan and explore.
-The typographic hierarchy was carefully designed to guide reading fluidly, especially on desktop, where vertical scrolling is important.
-Accessibility and clarity were always key.
+The typographic hierarchy was carefully designed to guide reading fluidly, especially on desktop, where vertical scrolling is essential.
+Accessibility and clarity are always key.